jareksedy/WebOSClient/README.md

 To use this package, both the client device and the LG Smart TV must be connected to the same Wi-Fi network.

-Manual IP Entry: You’ll need to manually enter the IP address of the LG Smart TV for this package to operate.
+__Manual IP Entry:__ You will need to manually enter the IP address of the LG Smart TV for this package to operate.
 To automatically discover devices on LAN, consider using the [SSDPClient package](https://github.com/pierrickrouxel/SSDPClient) package or a similar tool.

 ## Features